David M. Grether Prize in Social Science

 Mary A. Earl McKinney Prize in Literature

 The Mary A. Earl McKinney Prize in Literature was established in 1946 by Samuel P. McKinney, M.D., of Los Angeles.
 Its purpose is to promote proficiency in writing.
-The terms under which it is given are decided each year by the literature faculty; it may be awarded for essays submitted in connection with regular literature classes or on the basis of a special essay contest.
+The terms under which it is given are decided each year by the literature faculty.
+It may be awarded for essays submitted in connection with regular literature classes or awarded on the basis of a special essay contest.

 |2019||Mohar Chatterjee||Maria De Angelis|

 The Rodman W. Paul History Prize was established in 1986 by some of his many colleagues and friends to honor Professor Paul's 35 years of teaching and research at the Institute.
 The prize is awarded annually to a junior or senior who has shown unusual interest in and talent for history.

 Eleanor Searle Prize in Law, Politics, and Institutions